RedOorange/Google-Extension-Project/README.md

 # Google-Extension-Project
-A price search tool for e-commerce websites based on Google extension program --- 一个基于谷歌扩展程序的电商网站价格搜查工具
+A price search tool for e-commerce websites based on Google extension program.

+# Operation
+Log in to the website and select the corresponding book product.
+Click on the 4 required products, and the average value will be automatically calculated (see the code for other algorithm details) and copied to the clipboard

+# Warn
+This project is for learning and reference only, and commercial or illegal activities are strictly prohibited